Berlin History School Trips & Tours - Germany 1918 to 1945

 - School travel company of choice since 1967

 “Our tour to Berlin was excellent.
 Our itinerary was well planned and very flexible.
-Our NST guide, Steve Rawcliffe, was fab!
+Our NST Subject Expert, Steve Rawcliffe, was fab!
 We were really pleased – it was an excellent trip and all was well planned.”

 Ben Blackband, The Ashcombe School